 Our treatment model is different than most, utilizing only experienced, licensed physical therapists and scheduling 60 minute visits to ensure we have the time and appropriate resources to get you better as fast as possible.
-Combined, we have over 50 years of Physical Therapy Experience and 30 of those years in the Bellevue, Redmond and Mercer Island areas.
+Combined, we have over 50 years of Physical Therapy Experience and 30 of those years in the Bellevue, Redmond and surrounding areas.
 We have established deep and longstanding community roots and experience in the local medical community.
 Convenient appointment times are availible for any busy schedule.
 Please call us at (425) 883-9630 if you have any questions or to schedule an appointment.

 Back pain accounts for approximately 7% of injuries in sports.
 Certain factors predispose the athlete to back injuries and acute back pain.
 In children and adolescents, a growth spurt may lead to a muscle tendon imbalance with tight hamstring muscles, tight low back muscles, and weak abdominal muscles.
 Abrupt increase in training intensity or frequency may result in back strain and pain.
 Leg length discrepancy can lead to low back strains.
 Improper weight training or sporting activities technically can increase the load on one's back and may cause pain.